Wave780/Recipe-Book/README.md

-# 🍽️ Flutter Recipe App
+# 🍽️ Recipe Book App

 A beautifully designed Flutter application that displays a collection of recipes with detailed information such as ingredients, nutrition facts, categories, and more.
 The app supports both list and grid views, category-based filtering, and responsive layout for mobile and web.